SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 First, let's check out **the drawing concept “Turtle Graphics”**.
 Take a look at the following sources:

-* Definition of “turtle graphics”: [http://c2.com/cgi/wiki?TurtleGraphics](http://c2.com/cgi/wiki?TurtleGraphics)
+* Definition of “turtle graphics”: [https://wiki.c2.com/?TurtleGraphics](https://wiki.c2.com/?TurtleGraphics)
 * Article on “turtle graphics” in Wikipedia: [https://en.wikipedia.org/wiki/Turtle_graphics](https://en.wikipedia.org/wiki/Turtle_graphics)
-* Interactive online tool for drawing with a turtle:<br>[http://davidbau.github.io/jquery-turtle/demo.html](http://davidbau.github.io/jquery-turtle/demo.html)

 We will build the application, using the following technologies:
   - **HTML** language – to describe the user interface (drawing field and buttons).